kbmakevin/KeVinSolutions-StudentCourse-ManagementSystem/README.md

 5. Type 'npm start' and hit enter inside your terminal
 6. Open a browser and navigate to the url: http://localhost:4200
 7. Enjoy :) !

+Note: Initially an administrator account will be created with credentials (1:password)

+You will need to create your own students and courses to test the app